Florida State University College of Law

 B.A., cum laude, East Asian Languages and Civilizations, Harvard-Radcliffe College, 1991

 Ryan is a graduate of Harvard Law School, where she was an editor of the Harvard Law Review and a Hewlett Fellow at the Harvard Negotiation Research Project.
 She clerked for Judge James R. Browning of the U.S. Court of Appeals for the Ninth Circuit before practicing environmental, land use, and local government law in San Francisco.
 She began her academic career at the College of William & Mary in 2004, joined the faculty at the Northwestern School of Law at Lewis & Clark College in 2011, and moved to Florida State in 2015.
 Ryan served as a Fulbright Scholar in China, where she taught American law, studied Chinese governance, and lectured throughout the country.
-In 2019, she was selected as a Research Fellow by the Rachel Carson Center for Environment and Society in Munich and spent the summer in residence in Germany.
-She has also lectured at leading universities and government agencies in India, Japan, Vietnam, Israel, England, Northern Ireland, Germany, the Netherlands, Spain, and elsewhere.
+In 2019, she was selected as a research fellow by the Rachel Carson Center for Environment and Society in Munich and spent the summer in residence there.

 Select Recent and Forthcoming Publications

 The Public Trust Doctrine, Private Rights in Water, and The Mono Lake Story (Cambridge University Press) (forthcoming 2023).

 The Twin Environmental Law Problems of Preemption and Political Scale, in Environmental Law, Disrupted (Keith Hirokawa & Jessica Owley, eds.)
 (Environmental Law Institute 2020).

 Federalism as Legal Pluralism, in The Oxford Handbook on Legal Pluralism (Paul Berman, editor) (2020).